jungbomp/Sentimental-Analysis/README.md

 ### Status

-This is the second assignment of CSCI-564 Multimedia System Design, 2018 fall
+This is the second assignment of CSCI-561 Foundation of Artificial Intelligence, 2018 summer

 Version 1.0